UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 Relative adverbs ([ADV]() `PronType=Int,Rel`) should not be confused with subordinating conjunctions ([SCONJ]()).
 The former are constituents in the sentence, they refer to circumstances such as location or time of an event.
 The latter just mark a clause as such a constituent, but they are not constituents themselves.
-The problem is that some words in some languages seem to oscilate between the two categories.
-For example, the English word _when_ is clearly an adverb in interrogative contexts: _When did he arrive?_ Like other English question words, it can also be used as a relative adverb: _That's the moment when you'll realise what really matters to you._
+The problem is that some words in some languages seem to oscillate between the two categories.
+For example, the English word _when_ is clearly an adverb in interrogative contexts: _<b>When</b> did he arrive?_ Like other English question words, it can also be used as a relative adverb: _That's the moment <b>when</b> you'll realize what really matters to you._
 In this sentence, _when_ is a constituent of the relative clause and although it is an adverb (and not a nominal), it is coreferential with the nominal argument in the main clause, _the moment_.
 However, in other contexts the reference to a particular time period seems to be weakened and the adverb seems to be in the process of